TeamAckoFeb 15, 2024

 If you are reading this, you might have wanted to learn the difference between a Passport and a Visa.
 Glad you did before buying your flight ticket.
 So, without delaying much, let us give you a quick overview of what they are and how they work with a small example.

 Every person in the world is born in a certain country.
 We know this not just because they say so, but because the government of the country itself says so.
 How do they say it?
 By adding your details to their books and handing you a small book with your details.
 Which is exactly what our passports are.
-An official ID proof issued by the government, allowing us to travel internationally.
+An official ID proof issued by the government, allows us to travel internationally.
+Secure your trip with trip insurance

 Now, what's a visa, then?